lschimidtc/lschimidtc/README.md

 ## 🌟 Some of my experience:

-Worked most of my time in the financial industry in diverse areas such as:
+Worked most of my time in the financial industry & academic in diverse areas such as:

 ### 💻 Software Engineering: